Stuart Air Show has huge economic impact on South Florida

 "It's an incredible and amazing experience," said 10-year-old Tatyana Mason.

-“It's good for me to be able to come here and see these airplanes again cause I was in the service for four years," said Ciesmer.
-"Once a member, always a member.”
+"It's good for me to be able to come here and see these airplanes again because I was in the service for four years," said Ciesmer.
+"Once a member, always a member."

-For others, like Ryan Barkheimer, it's a bonding experience seeing his son experience the air show he grew up watching.
+For others like Barkheimer, it's a bonding experience seeing his son experience the air show he grew up watching.

 "Oh man," said Barkheimer, "it gives me jitters, almost."